Skip to main content

 [iii] Notes to Chapter 39

 In the Book of Genesis, the term «Ishmaelites» is used as a synonym for the «Midianites» (Genesis 37:25; 39:1).
-It has been noted that mentions of them disappear from biblical texts after the middle of the 10th century BCE (1976EphʿalI).
-This suggests that the «Ishmaelites» represent an older inclusion.
-It is customary to associate the biblical Ishmaelites with the Arabs.
-The first evidence of these nomads inhabiting Northern Arabia was identified on the «Stele of Tiglath-Pileser III», who ruled from 744–727 BCE (2014ShuaibMG).
+It has been noted that mentions of these groups disappear from biblical texts after the middle of the 10th century BCE (1976EphʿalI).
+This suggests that the «Ishmaelites» represent an older narrative inclusion.
+While it is customary to associate the biblical Ishmaelites with the Arabs, the first extra-biblical evidence of these nomads inhabiting Northern Arabia was identified on the «Stele of Tiglath-Pileser III», who ruled from 744–727 BCE (2014ShuaibMG).

 (The conclusion compiled by the AI agent, with our minor changes)